How To Make A Video

 Your Non-Existent Budget

 Having a couple dollars to spend will help you a little bit, and having several dollars will make things a lot easier.
-Our goal here is to make something out of nothing though, whether you just want to make something fun to put up online, produce normal, high-def or Blue Ray DVD, or start your own website to present your indie films to the world.
+Our goal here is to make something out of nothing though, whether you just want to make something fun to put up online, produce high-definition video, or start your own website to present your indie films to the world.
 Check out our page on Setting a Budget for more tips on knowing how much you should spend.

 Quality and Experience